Looking to have products sell on Tmall? Need the right Tmall Partner and not sure who to trust inside the market?

 Registration and Store Design

-As China’s most visited platforms, marketing on Tmall and JD.com must be at the centre of any e-commerce strategy.
-Your company’s presence on one, the other, or both, will introduce your brand to hundreds of millions of consumers.
+As China’s most visited platforms, marketing on Tmall and JD.com must be at the centre of any company’s global growth and e-commerce strategy.
+A company’s presence on one or both of those channels has the potential to introduce their brand to hundreds of millions of consumers.

-Once data validates the inclusion of China’s leading marketplaces in your e-commerce strategy, several questions need to be answered before you sell on Tmall, JD or another platform.
-Among others, these questions include the following:
+Once data validates the inclusion of China’s leading marketplaces in an e-commerce strategy, several other questions need to be answered before companies sell on Tmall, JD or any other platform inside the market.
+For instance:

-- How does a company work through Alibaba’s set-up processes quickly and effectively to get your Tmall flagship store up and running?
+- How does a company work through Alibaba’s set-up processes quickly and effectively to get a Tmall flagship store up and running?

 - How much deposit does JD require in order to make the store live online?

-- Once you’ve received approvals from each platform, how do you design and build your storefronts in order to drive interest and, ultimately, conversions?
+- Once a brand has received approvals from each platform, how does a company design and build storefronts in order to drive interest and, ultimately, conversions?

-As your partner (and a verified Tmall Partner and JD partner), WPIC seamlessly executes these processes on your behalf so you can focus on what’s most important: building revenue for your brand.
+As a verified Tmall Partner and JD partner, WPIC seamlessly executes these processes on behalf of dozens of companies, so they can focus on what’s most important: building revenue for the brand.

 Consumer tastes in Asia differ significantly from those in North America and Europe.
 A global strategy that includes the Asia Pacific region must be cognizant of the fact that popular products in North America or Europe can easily gather dust on the shelves in China or Japan.
 Furthermore, popular items in Beijing or Shanghai don’t automatically appeal to consumers in China’s “tier-2” or “tier-3” cities, either.

-Consumers from different locales have different tastes; so, how can your brand capitalize on that?
+Consumers from different locales have different tastes; so, how can a brand capitalize on that?
 What’s the correct product mix to propel customers to purchase?
 What about materials?
-Which products should you plan to bring into the market and which ones should you leave at home?
+Which products should a company plan to bring into the market and which ones should they leave at home?

 When considering market entry, other questions inevitably arise, including:

-- Do existing colours and patterns work for your market entry or do they need to be tweaked for new markets?
+- Do existing colours and patterns work for China market entry or do they need to be tweaked for the new market?

-- Do specific products need to be developed before you can sell on Tmall?
+- Do specific products need to be developed before a company can sell on Tmall?

 - At what price points can a foreign company compete on JD?

-Thanks to market data derived from WPIC’s custom data engine Discripto, our intimate knowledge of the local market, and our on-the-ground expertise, you’ll be assured that your brand is optimally positioned for success.
+Thanks to market data derived from WPIC’s custom data engine Discripto, WPIC’s intimate knowledge of the local market, and years of on-the-ground expertise, brands can be assured that they are optimally positioned for success.

-WPIC will ensure that the product mix and SKUs you put forth will resonate with consumers and transform first-time customers into loyal brand ambassadors.
+WPIC will ensure that the product mix and SKUs that companies put forth will resonate with consumers and transform first-time customers into loyal brand ambassadors.